dentarg/auth0-blog/_posts/2016-10-05-build-your-first-app-with-polymer-and-web-components.markdown

 <div class="alert alert-success alert-icon">
   <i class="icon-budicon-487"></i>
-  <strong>This post has been updated.</strong> This post has recently been updated to Polymer 2.
-Polymer 3 looks to be released soon and we hope to follow up with another article that covers it.
+  <strong>This post has been updated.</strong> This post was originally by <a href="https://twitter.com/KimMaida">Kim Maida</a> and has recently been updated from Polymer 1 to Polymer 2.
 </div>

 **TL;DR:** [Google Polymer](https://www.polymer-project.org) is a library that provides syntactic sugar and polyfills for building elements and applications with [web components](http://webcomponents.org/).
 We'll build a web app using Polymer and its CLI, call an external API, and add authentication with [JSON Web Tokens](http://jwt.io).
 The full code is available from [this GitHub repo](https://github.com/auth0-blog/polymer2-with-jwt-api).